ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/how-to/perform-operations-lazily.dotnet.markdown

 # Session : How to perform operations lazily?

-Operation execution for operations such as `Load`, `Load with Includes`, `LoadStartingWith`, `MoreLikeThis` and queries can be defered till needed using **lazy session operations**.
-Those operations ca be accesed using `Lazily` property found in `Advanced` session operations.
+Operation execution for operations such as `Load`, `Load with Includes`, `LoadStartingWith`, `MoreLikeThis` and queries can be deferred till needed using **lazy session operations**.
+Those operations ca be accessed using `Lazily` property found in `Advanced` session operations.

 ## Operations